eric-pierce/freshapi/README.md

 ## Issues & Contributing

-Both Issues and Contributions and Pull Requests are welcome and encouraged - please feel free to open either.
+Issues, Contributions, and Pull Requests are welcome and encouraged - please feel free to open any of them.

 ## License